evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

   <img src="/images/article-contents/png/css-grid-implementation-cheatsheet/gap.png" alt="" loading="lazy" style="width: 100%; border-radius: 10px;">
 </picture>

-## Properties for the Children(Grid Items)
+## Properties for the Children (Grid Items)

+These properties control how individual grid items are placed and aligned within the grid.

 #### **grid-column-start / grid-column-end / grid-row-start / grid-row-end**

-- Determines which grid cell the item starts and ends at
+- Determines the grid cell placement and span of an item
+- References grid lines by number or name

 <!-- ```css
 .item-a {